Altinn/altinn-studio-docs/content/app/development/ux/styling/_index.en.md

 ![labelGrid example output](label-grid.png "labelGrid example output")

 ## Formatting numbers
-Support has now been implemented to be able to specify formatting of numbers in _inputfelt_ (input field).
+Support has now been implemented to be able to specify formatting of numbers in input fields.
 This is done by adding a property `formatting` to the input component.
 Formatting options are documented in a [JSON-schema](https://altinncdn.no/schemas/json/component/number-format.schema.v1.json), and will appear automatically in intellisense when editing the component in e.g. VSCode.